Skip to content

 }// namespace

-Above, the data needed to calculate the tax was hard-coded into the class.
-The new version of the example places it in a text file:
+Above, the data required to calculate the tax was hard-coded in the class code.
+The new version of the example places them in a text file:

 4962:0:0